UniversalDependencies/docs/_gor/dep/iobj-patient.md

 ---

 A nominal core argument of a clause which is in a non-pivot syntactic role and with a patient semantic role.

-Universal Dependencies only allows one core argument to have the `obj` label, while others are expected to have the `iboj` label.
-If both an agent and a patient appear as non-pivot arguments, we allow the agent to take the `obj:agent` label, while the patient takes `iobj:patient`.
-This is arbitrary, but we do not currently have a solid linguistic argument for which is more direct or indirect, and in the absence of this we use a hierarchy of _agent > patient > instrument_.
+When there are multiple arguments in the post-verbal non-pivot position, patient arguments have second priority to take the `obj` label, after agents but before instruments.
+If there is an agent in the non-pivot position, the patient must take the `iobj` label as `iobj:patient`.

 ~~~ sdparse
 Bulonggo pilo-tubu li Dewi uponula \n pan IV-cook NPIV.FEM Dewi fish